 Online resources are available 24 hours a day, seven days a week.

-To access Troy University electronic databases, you must be a student currently enrolled in classes at Troy University or an employee of Troy University.
+To access Troy University electronic databases, you must be a currently enrolled student or an employee of Troy University.
 The databases are located at http://trojan.troy.edu/library/databases.html

 After choosing a database, you will be prompted to log in.
 Log in using your Trojan Web Express user ID and password

 Additional assistance is also available through “Live Chat!” which is an online chat service, available 24/7 at http://trojan.troy.edu/library/chat.html and by e-mail at email@example.com.
 Global Campus students, including Regional, International, eTROY, and eArmyU patrons should access library resources at http://trojan.troy.edu/library/globalcampus/.

 Troy University Libraries do not purchase copies of college textbooks for inclusion in their collections.
 Current text books are not generally part of the Library collection unless placed on reserve by the instructor.
 A limited collection of K-12 textbooks are available at the Troy University Library at Troy.

 Instructors may place books and photocopies on reserve for a class by filling out a course reserve request form stating appropriate loan periods and restrictions to ensure access by all students.
 This form may be filled out in person at a circulation desk, or an electronic copy can be requested through firstname.lastname@example.org.
 Items to be placed on Reserve may be part of the library's existing collection or instructors may place personal items on Reserve in the Library.